-This report only describes the scope of our internal control and compliance testing and our testing results, and does not opine on the effectiveness of the School District's internal control or on compliance.
-This report is an integral part of an audit performed under Government Auditing Standards in considering the School District's internal control and compliance.
-Accordingly, this report is not suitable for any other purpose.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the School District's internal control or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the School District's internal control and compliance.
+Accordingly, this communication is not suitable for any other purpose.